Skip to main content

 • Vulnerability to Adverse Health Outcomes: Using a novel claims-based frailty index, NORC examined frailty as a risk predictor.
 Physical frailty (or vulnerability to adverse health outcomes) is a key issue among senior housing residents and a common reason for moving into a senior housing community.

-• Longevity: NORC conducted a comparative analysis of mortality, days away from home due to adverse health events, and preventative and rehabilitative health services days to understand the impact of senior housing on the length and quality of older adults’ lives.
+• Longevity: NORC conducted a comparative analysis of mortality, days away from home due hospitalizations and skilled nursing stays, and preventative and rehabilitative health services days to understand the impact of senior housing on the length and quality of older adults’ lives.
 Longevity holds significant importance for older adults and their loved ones.
-Older adults and their families opt for senior housing as a strategic choice to extend their lifespan and enhance their overall quality of life.
+Older adults and their families opt for senior housing as option to support their holistic healthcare needs and enhance their overall quality of life.

 Result